 As firms in the regime will have Part 4A permission, the home-host state restrictions on regulatory action will no longer apply and they will come within the full scope of our supervision and rule-making powers.
 In implementing the regime, we will seek to take a proportionate approach that will enable firms to comply with our requirements from Day 1 while maintaining an adequate level of consumer protection.

 - Financial Services Compensation Scheme (FSCS) – The FCA and the PRA each make rules which set out how FSCS cover works and is funded, covering different areas of the financial services industry.
-The draft temporary permissions regime legislation provides that the FSCS is only to cover UK branches (with limited exceptions) during the temporary permission regime in relation to the FCA’s areas of responsibility.
-Accordingly, our starting point is to provide customers of firms with UK branches in the regime with FSCS protection, equivalent to the cover provided to customers of UK firms.
+The draft temporary permissions regime legislation provides that the FSCS is only to cover UK branches (with limited cover for cross-border services) during the temporary permission regime in relation to the FCA’s areas of responsibility.
+Accordingly, our intended approach is to provide customers of firms with UK branches in the regime with FSCS protection, equivalent to the cover provided to customers of UK firms.
 This addresses the possibility that the UK’s withdrawal from the EU could result in customers of these firms losing compensation scheme protection offered by home states.
 Firms in the temporary permissions regime would be required to contribute to the cost of the FSCS.

 As a consequence of the draft legislation, customers of firms in the regime without a UK branch will not have access to the FSCS, other than where there is existing FSCS cover in respect of the activities of certain incoming fund managers.

-The PRA will set out proposals for its areas of responsibility in relation to the FSCS separately.
+The PRA will set out proposals for its areas of responsibility in relation to the FSCS separately (ie for deposit-taking and insurance).

-- Senior Managers & Certification Regime – In line with the general approach described above, we intend to propose that, whilst in the regime, firms with branches should continue to comply with the requirements in relation to Approved Persons that currently apply to them, and then comply with the requirements of the Senior Manager and Certification Regime which are currently stated to apply to EEA branches when these requirements come into force.
+- Senior Managers & Certification Regime – In line with the general approach described above, our intended approach is that, while in the regime, firms with branches should continue to comply with the requirements in relation to Approved Persons that currently apply to them, and then comply with the requirements of the Senior Manager and Certification Regime which are currently stated to apply to EEA branches when these requirements come into force.
 We do not intend to propose any requirements in this area for services firms, in line with the current position and the general approach.

-- Safeguarding client money and custody assets (client assets) – To ensure client assets held by firms conducting investment business or insurance mediation are protected and to enable us to effectively supervise firms in the regime our starting point is that:
+- Safeguarding client money and custody assets (client assets) – To ensure client assets held by firms conducting investment business or insurance mediation are protected and to enable us to effectively supervise firms in the regime our proposed approach is that:

 - Firms should report their client assets arrangements to us.